As you're reading this guide, you're encouraged to play around with the examples to get a feel for the language.

 # -> 1

-When creating a slice with an unbounded range, if the start of the range if ommitted then the slice starts from the beginning of the container.
-If the end of the range is ommitted, then the slice includes all remaining elements in the container.
+When creating a slice with an unbounded range, if the start of the range if omitted then the slice starts from the beginning of the container.
+If the end of the range is omitted, then the slice includes all remaining elements in the container.

 z = 'Hëllø'.to_tuple()